Jorge Simão: Football career

 Born in Pampilhosa da Serra, Coimbra District, Simão played solely amateur football, emerging through C.F.
 Estrela da Amadora's youth system and retiring at the age of 26.
 He started working as a coach in 2003, going on to act as assistant at several clubs.

-In February 2014, Simão left his assistant position at Primeira Liga club C.F.
-Os Belenenses and embarked on his first managerial role by accepting an invitation at Segunda Liga side Atlético Clube de Portugal until the end of the season.
-Despite claiming 16 points from a possible 36, he was unable to prevent his team from finishing bottom of the league, but they were later reinstated as the competition was expanded.
+In February 2014, Simão left his assistant position at Primeira Liga side C.F.
+Os Belenenses and embarked on his first managerial role by accepting an invitation at Segunda Liga's Atlético Clube de Portugal until the end of the season.
+Despite claiming 16 points from a possible 36, he was unable to prevent his team from finishing bottom, but they were later reinstated as the competition was expanded.

 Subsequently, Simão joined C.D.
 Mafra from the third division.
-On 17 March 2015, however, he moved straight to the top tier at Belenenses, replacing Lito Vidigal at the sixth-placed club.
-His debut five days later was a 1–0 loss at Boavista F.C. and his nine-game spell divided equally between results, leaving the team's position unchanged and UEFA Europa League qualification confirmed.
+On 17 March 2015, however, he moved straight to the top tier at Belenenses, replacing Lito Vidigal at the sixth-placed team.
+His debut five days later was a 1–0 loss at Boavista F.C. and his nine-game spell divided equally between results, leaving their position unchanged and qualification for the UEFA Europa League confirmed.

 In the 2015 off-season, Simão succeeded Paulo Fonseca at the helm of F.C.
 Paços de Ferreira.
 He left at the end of the campaign, after achieving a seventh-place finish.

-Simão started 2016–17 also in the top tier, with G.D.
+Simão started 2016–17 also in the top flight, with G.D.
 Chaves.
-On 17 December 2016, he was appointed at fellow league club S.C.
-Braga as a replacement for fired José Peseiro.
+On 17 December 2016, he was appointed at S.C.
+Braga from the same league as a replacement for dismissed José Peseiro.
 He resigned at the latter in late April 2017, due to poor results.